EnzoAndree/diamondonpy/README.md

 ## 📄 License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE](/LICENSE) file for details.
+This project is licensed under the GNU General Public License v3 (GPLv3) - see the [LICENSE](/LICENSE) file for details.